ralna/GALAHAD/doc/paper_v4/paper.md

 | bgo      | multivariate global optimization in a box using a multi-start trust-region method          |
 | dgo      | multivariate global optimization in a box using a deterministic partition-and-bound method |

-Interfaces to other `GALAHAD` packages, such as `lancelot` and `filtrane` will be provided as time and demand permit.
+Interfaces to other `GALAHAD` packages, such as `LANCELOT` and `FILTRANE` will be provided as time and demand permit.
 Future extensions to provide follow-on interfaces to Python and Julia using the C functionality are underway.

-GALAHAD is easy to install using its own make-based system.
-Fortran documentation is provided in PDF via LaTeX, while both PDF and man documents for the C packages using doxygen.
+`GALAHAD` is easy to install using its own make -based system.
+Fortran documentation is provided in PDF via LaTeX, while both PDF and man documents for the C packages are available using Doxygen.

 # Acknowledgements

 The authors are grateful for support provided by the Engineering and Physical Sciences Research Council (UK) grants EP/F005369/1, EP/I013067/1 and EP/M025179/1.

 # References